-Nathan’s performing career has led to appearances at the Wigmore Hall, Amsterdam Concertgebouw, De Doelen, Carnegie Hall, Bargemusic, the Southbank Centre, and the Aldeburgh, Lucerne, Bolzano, Spoleto and William Alwyn festivals.
-Recent concerto performances include works by Mozart, Schumann and Brahms with orchestras in London, Suffolk, Sussex and Salamanca.
-Nathan has collaborated with a wide variety of artists including Claire Bloom, James Gilchrist, Guy Johnston, Arisa Fujita, The Gryphon Trio, Njabulo Madlala, Alexander Baillie, Linda Merrick, and the Allegri and Sacconi Quartets, as well as working alongside numerous living composers in performances of their work.
-In April 2016 Nathan was appointed a member of Piano Circus, one of the world’s leading contemporary music ensembles.
+Nathan has performed at Wigmore Hall, Carnegie Hall, Amsterdam Concertgebouw, De Doelen, Barbican Centre, Purcell Room, and the Aldeburgh, Lucerne, Bolzano and Spoleto festivals.
+Recent concerto appearances include works by Mozart, Schumann and Brahms with orchestras in London, Suffolk, and Salamanca.
+Nathan has collaborated with Claire Bloom, Guy Johnston, Arisa Fujita, The Gryphon Trio, Njabulo Madlala, Boris Kucharsky, Alexander Baillie, Ensemble Endymion, the Allegri and Sacconi Quartets, as well as working alongside numerous living composers in performances of their work.
+Nathan has been a member of the renowned new music ensemble Piano Circus since 2016.

-Nathan’s music has been performed throughout Europe and North America.
-Highlights include The little that was once a man, a song cycle to texts by Bryan Heiser, written for tenor James Gilchrist and premiered with the composer at the piano, a Cello Sonata for Charles Watt, works for the Daejeon Philharmonic Orchestra, Bury St Edmund’s Cathedral, piano-duo Mariko Brown and Julian Jacobson, Tuscaloosa Symphony Orchestrama and Endymion.
+Recent compositions include The little that was once a man, a song cycle to texts by Bryan Heiser, premiered by James Gilchrist and the composer, works for the Daejeon Philharmonic Orchestra, Tuscaloosa Symphony Orchestra, Bury St Edmund’s Cathedral, piano-duo Mariko Brown and Julian Jacobson, and Ensemble Endymion.
 A cycle of String Quartets has led to premieres by the Tin Alley and Barbirolli Quartets.
-Nathan has premiered several of his own piano works in recitals, and in 2010 conducted the first performances of his opera, A Fountain Sealed, to a libretto by Thomas Walton.
+Nathan has also been commissioned work for younger and amateur performers by Pro Corda and Music Works chamber music courses, Rugby School, Waveney and Blyth Arts, and the Chamber Music 2000 project.

-Nathan studied at the Guildhall School of Music and Drama with Joan Havill and Malcolm Singer, at Oxford University with Robert Saxton, and Yale University, where he also held a prestigious fellowship.
-He lives in Southwold, on the Suffolk coast, where he founded and directs the Southwold Concert Series and the Southwold Music Trust, which aim to make music central to the local community.
-Nathan is also director of ‘Music at Wardens’, staging events at Ness House, Sizewell.
-He is a regular coach and outreach leader at the Yehudi Menuhin School, is involved in various education projects at Aldeburgh Music, and has been commissioned work for younger performers by Pro Corda and Music Works chamber music courses, Rugby School, Waveney and Blyth Arts, and the Chamber Music 2000 project.
+Nathan studied at the Guildhall School of Music and Drama, Oxford University, and Yale University, where he also held a prestigious fellowship.
+He lives in Southwold, on the Suffolk coast, where he founded and directs the Southwold Concert Series and the Southwold Music Trust, which aim to make music a central part of the local community.
+He was recently appointed director of the William Alwyn Festival 2018, and serves as a regular coach and outreach project leader at the Yehudi Menuhin School.